 2. The demand of separate electorates became an issue to seek political mileage for the Muslims.
 Thus, the Swadeshi movement lacked having a large mass-base.
 The grievances of the peasants were not at all taken into consideration- such as lack of uniformity of the land revenue system, rights of the tenants, prevention of land grabbing, were not taken up by the Swadeshi movement, and thus the peasants did not become a part of the Swadeshi movement.

 3. But, overall, the period of 1903-1908, the partition of Bengal served as a catalyst for the Swadeshi Movement.

 Context of various Scholars:

 1. Surendranath Bannerjee said that it is a ‘protectionist movement’.
 And that it ‘generates the material prosperity of the masses’.

 2. R.C.
 Majumdar opined that the Swadeshi Movement brought the realm of the national movement from ‘theory to absolute practicality’.

 3. Sumit Sarkar, a modern historian, said that one of the remarkable features of the Swadeshi movement was to ‘shape the life of the people’ which directed till 1947.

-1. The Swadeshi Movement, anticipated the movements which was later started by Gandhi.
+1. The Swadeshi Movement anticipated the movements which were later started by Gandhi.

-2. The Non-cooperation movement, the Civil Disobedience movement which was labeled as a ‘constructive boycott’, had its genesis in the Swadeshi movement itself.
+2. The Non-cooperation movement, the Civil Disobedience movement which was labelled as a ‘constructive boycott’, had its genesis in the Swadeshi movement itself.

 3. Even G.K.
 Gokhale who had firm opposition to the ideas of boycott accepted the programmes of Swadeshi in the Swadeshi Movement.
 Thus the Swadeshi movement brought many streams of nationalism together under one political platform.
 This, later on, found expression in the mass-politics of Gandhi.
 Therefore, the Swadeshi movement was very short-lived, it had a great impact on Indian Nationalism.